-- Ice cream was originally made from ice, back in the 10th century.
+- The ice cream was originally made from ice back in the 10th century.

 - Mass ice cream production started in 1851 in the USA.

-- Ice cream is not the healthiest food, but it is good for energy.
+- Ice cream is not the healthiest food, but it provides a lot of energy.

 Before I let you go, one final thought on food.
 With food, you can’t ever be too careful which is why I get all guinea pig food from a reliable source such as Amazon.
 If you are not sure what to order but believe your little piggies deserve some great treats please check our Helpful Guide to the Best Guinea Pig Treats to get some ideas.
 We have also made a full list of foods that guinea pigs can and can’t eat (150+ Types of Foods).
 Be sure to also check our recommended products page for everything you will ever need to assure a happy life for your Guinea Pigs.
 Hope this information was helpful and you have found the answer you were looking for.

 If you found this post useful, would you mind helping out by sharing it?
 Just click one of the handy social media sharing buttons below so others can also learn about guinea pig food and diet!